 Sat.
 October 16th, 1999 at 8:58 PM.

 The former Capital Records Gold Record recording star, and "Dallas Dark Horse", died from complications due to cancer.
-She is survived by her husband of 40 years, Jack Bradford, her six children, Laura Bradford of Bullhead City, AZ., Dan Bradford of Lomita, CA., Kenny Kendall, Marcia Mar of Sacramento, Anne Prewitt of Bellevue, WA, Dick Gerber of Prescott Arizona, plus several grandchildren and great grandchildren.
+She is survived by her husband of 40 years, Jack Bradford, her six children, Laura Bradford of Bullhead City, AZ., Dan Bradford of Lomita, CA., Kenny Kendall of Reno, Nevada, Marcia Mar of Sacramento, Anne Prewitt of Bellevue, WA, Dick Gerber of Prescott Arizona, plus several grandchildren, great grandchildren and great great grandchildren.

 A Memorial Service was held Thursday, October 28th